Math & Computing7 min readMay 19, 2026

 What is binary?

 Binary is a number system that uses only two digits: 0 and 1.
-Every piece of data your computer processes — text, images, videos, programs — is stored and transmitted as a sequence of these two digits.
-The reason computers use binary is simple: electronic circuits have two natural states, on (1) and off (0).
-Two states are far easier to represent reliably in hardware than ten.
+Every piece of data your computer processes is stored as a sequence of these two digits.
+Electronic circuits have two natural states, on (1) and off (0).

 How binary counting works